 Education Services for Programs Around Sexual Assault, Domestic Violence, and Human Trafficking Within Schools and Other Community and Regional Settings

-Please contact Demetrias Wolverton, Director of Mission Impact, at firstname.lastname@example.org to schedule a presentation.
+Please contact J. Kyon, Director of Community Impact, at email@example.com to schedule a presentation.

 Pre-K to 3rd/4th grade

-That their bodies are important and belong to them, private parts are those covered by their bathing suits, to trust unsafe/yucky feelings, to tell people they trust if they have been touched unsafely and how to tell, using the “No, Go, Tell” method.
+Children learn that their bodies are important and belong to them, private parts are those covered by their bathing suits, to trust unsafe/yucky feelings, to tell people they trust if they have been touched unsafely and how to tell,using the “No, Go, Tell” method.
 The students will also have the book My Body Belongs to Me by Pro Familia & Dagmar Geisler or My Body!
-What I say Goes!, depending on the specifications by the school professional(s), read aloud to them and receive the Very Important People Coloring Book.
+What I say Goes!, depending on the specifications by the school professional(s), read aloud to them and receive the Very Important People coloring book.

 Workshops and Training